ESAOpenSR/opensr-model/README.md

 ```

 ## Weights and Checkpoints
-The model should load automatically with the moel.load_pretrained command.
+The model should load automatically with the model.load_pretrained command.
 Alternatively, the checkpoints can be found on [HuggingFace](https://huggingface.co/simon-donike/RS-SR-LTDF/tree/main)

 ## Description
 This package contains the latent-diffusion model to super-resolute 10 and 20m bands of Sentinel-2.
 This repository contains the bare model.
 It can be embedded in the "opensr-utils" package in order to be applied to Sentinel-2 Imagery.